dyammarcano/persistence/internal/models/v1/README.md

         "date": "2017-06-26T18:41:00",                                          // get from system stage 1 process error date "code": "InvalidRequest",                                               // get from system stage 1 process error code "message": "File not meet the requirements."                            // get from system stage 1 process error message
       }
+    },
+    "stage2": {
+      "task": "processing",                                                     // get from system stage 2 task "startTime": "2017-06-26T18:41:00.9584103Z",                              // get from system stage 2 start time "endTime": "2017-06-26T18:41:00.9584103Z",                                // get from system stage 2 end time "message": "The request is invalid.",                                     // get from system stage 2 process message, if any and can be correlated to steps
+      "innerError": {
+        "date": "2017-06-26T18:41:00",                                          // get from system stage 2 process error date "code": "InvalidRequest",                                               // get from system stage 2 process error code "message": "File not meet the requirements."                            // get from system stage 2 process error message
+      }
     }
   }